Articus/PathHandler/docs/producing.md

     MyProducer: My\Producer
 ```

-Library provides three producers out of the box:
+Library provides four producers out of the box:

+- `Text` for strings and stringable objects
 - `Json` to encode operation result as JSON string
 - `Transfer` - extension of `Json` producer that uses [Data Transfer library](https://github.com/Articus/DataTransfer) to extract data from operation result before encoding
 - `Template` that gets template name and data from operation result and uses `Mezzio\Template\TemplateRendererInterface` to render it